Cold Brew Coffee Ratio Formula

 - soda water

-The one area that it does not differ much from hot brewed coffee is caffeine levels.
+The one area in which it does not differ much from hot-brewed coffee is caffeine levels.

 What Does Cold Brew Taste Like?